levelupcc/level-up/_pages/you-the-trainer/icebreakers-and-energizers/icebreakers-and-energizers.md

 - **Instructions:**
 	- This needs a big space and chairs in a circle.
 There should be one chair per participant, but no chair for the starter (most of the time, the starter is you, the trainer!).
-	- You, as the starter, will stand in the middle of the circle and say: "The wind blows for people whoâ€¦", then think about something that you like or something that is true of you.
+	- You, as the starter, will stand in the middle of the circle and say: "The wind blows for people who…", then think about something that you like or something that is true of you.
 	- Everyone who likes the same thing (including yourself) or shares the same quality will have to stand and transfer seats.
 	- By the end of one round, one person will be left standing.
-That person will be the one to start the next round by saying "The wind blows for people whoâ€¦".
+That person will be the one to start the next round by saying "The wind blows for people who…".
 <br><br>
 - **Trainer Notes:**
 	- This may not be appropriate if you have participants who have problems with mobility.